afembook/forty-jekyll-theme/Workshops.md

 Molly Smith is a prostitute and sex worker rights organiser based in Edinburgh.
 She works with both [SWARM](https://www.swarmcollective.org/) and [SCOT-PEP](http://www.scot-pep.org.uk/), and is co-author of [‘REVOLTING PROSTITUTES: the fight for sex workers’ rights’](https://www.versobooks.com/books/2752-revolting-prostitutes), due out in October from Verso.

 ## 13:00–13:50 Vehicle Maintenance for Women and Non-Binary People

+Vehicle mechanics can be a confusing and daunting world.
+This isn't made easier when many people are excluded from understanding even the basics, or patronised and ignored, because of their gender.
+This session for women and non-binary people only will show you some basic vehicle maintenance tips to allow people to look after their own vehicles and help others and will also include how to change a wheel.
+It'll be outside at a parked car under the venue.
+Meet at the front entrance and we'll walk down together.

 ## 14:00–14:50 Survival Pending Revolution: Building Mutual Aid